In this blog, I will show you the steps to host a WordPress website in the EC2 Instance with Remote RDS (Mysql)

 Show the databases.
 During RDS creation we have specified to create the initial database.
 We can see that here.

-Step 5: We will create and configure user for our wordpress.
+Step 5: We will create and configure users for our wordpress.

 Step 6: Download the wordpress.